 Understanding Comprehensive Safety

-- CBRN Misuse: Chemical, Biological, Radiological, or Nuclear weapon-related content
+Our Comprehensive Safety metric evaluates each model response across the following risk domain:- CBRN Misuse: Chemical, Biological, Radiological, or Nuclear weapon-related content

 - Personally Identifiable Information (PII): Exposure of sensitive identity details like full names, SSNs, or contact information